bititude/ng2-mean/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the client.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Then run `node server` to start running the project with `NODE_ENV=production` for production build.

-## Running unit tests
+## Running unit tests on server

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `gulp` to execute the unit tests via [Mocha](https://mochajs.org/).

-## Running end-to-end tests
+## Running end-to-end tests on client

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Deploying to Github Pages

-Run `ng github-pages:deploy` to deploy to Github Pages.

 ## Further help